johnalison/obsidian-notes/Journal/1 May 2025 Thursday.md

 Up at 7

-M&T to school ...
+M&T to f ...
 H to work.. still no power

 setup